TheOpenSuite/A-complete-HMIS/README.md

 - Advanced and new reception management system
 - Enhanced patient workflow integration
 - Improved database architecture

+Upcoming changes:
+- UI overhaul
+- A notification system to better integrate communications
+- More departments exclusive tabs like the surgery tab
+- Split some services into microservices for easier scaling, if needed.

 ## 🚀 Key Features